inasafe/inasafe-doc/docs/source/user-docs/getting_help.rst

 inasafe-users+unsubscribe@googlegroups.com

-You can read the archive of asked Questions on the InaSAFE-users group page: https://groups.google.com/forum/?fromgroups#!forum/inasafe-users
+You can read and browse the archive of asked Questions on the
+|project_name|-users group page at:
+https://groups.google.com/forum/?fromgroups#!forum/inasafe-users

 Localised help